Meyrueis: The hat factories and the Protestant Reformation (16th century)

 In the 16th century, a new profession emerges among Meyrueis artisans: hatters.
-They produce headwear from a pelt made of a blend of fine wool with floss silk (noble waste from cocoons spinning).
+They produce headwear from a pelt made of a blend of fine wool with floss silk (noble waste from cocoon spinning).

-By mid-century, the town is acquired to the Protestant Reformation.
-In 1559, the consuls decreed the adoption of the Calvinist religion.
+By mid-century, the town is won over to the Protestant Reformation.
+In 1559, the consuls decree the adoption of the Calvinist religion.
 Conflicts and religious convulsions last two centuries.
-At the outbreak of unrest, Catholic religious communities are dissolved and churches are demolished (priory of Saint-Pierre).
+At the outbreak of unrest, Catholic religious communities are dissolved and churches are demolished (like the priory of Saint-Pierre).
 The celebration of Catholic worship is interrupted from 1560 to 1620.
 The population, which then exceeds 2,000 inhabitants, is all Protestant.
-A temple is built in the Mainstreet (before 1580): large square building surrounded by two-storey stands, it can accommodate nearly one thousand faithful.
-The medieval city walls are also strengthened (clock tower rebuilt in 1568).
-The office of "viguier" (governor of the castle and court judge) is now owned by the family Pagès de Pourcares (also holding the barony of Roquedols).
-François Hérail Pagès de Pourcarès, nicknamed "Captain Pourcarès" distinguished himself as leader of the Protestant troops during local battles.
-The same occurs with the Galtier operating from Priory of Ayres, which became a real castle.
+A temple is built in the main street (before 1580): a large square building surrounded by two-storey stands, which can accommodate nearly a thousand faithful.
+The medieval city walls are also strengthened (the clock tower is rebuilt in 1568).
+The office of "viguier" (governor of the castle and court judge) is now owned by the family Pagès de Pourcares (who also hold the barony of Roquedols).
+François Hérail Pagès de Pourcarès, nicknamed Captain Pourcarès, distinguishes himself as leader of the Protestant troops during local battles.
+The same occurs with the Galtiers operating from the Priory of Ayres, which became a real castle.